Filing Your Return -> Federal and Provincial Age Amount Tax Credits

 See the tables of most non-refundable personal tax credits for applicable amounts for each province and territory, and see Quebec amounts subject to indexation for the applicable amounts for Quebec.

 We'll do an example of the age amount tax credit calculation for someone earning in excess of the threshold amount, for the federal and Ontario tax credits.
-Keep in mind that the maximum tax credit is $1,055 federally, $243 for Ontario
+Keep in mind that the maximum tax credit for 2017 is $1,084 federally, $251 for Ontario

 If the individual claiming this credit cannot utilize the entire amount before reducing taxes to zero, the unclaimed amount can be transferred to the spouse.
 This is done by completing Schedule 2 of the tax return.